gs336/nhri-wound-area-app/README.md

 # YOLOv5 NCNN Implementation

-This repo provides C++ implementation of [YOLOv5 model](https://github.com/ultralytics/yolov5) using Tencent's NCNN framework.
+This repo provides C++ implementation of [YOLOv5 model](https://github.com/ultralytics/yolov5) and other models using Tencent's NCNN framework.

 # Notes